-It’s a nice detail that Sperthias and Bulis refused to bow to Xerxes when they arrived in Susa.
+It’s a nice detail that Sperthias and Bulis refuse to bow to Xerxes when they arrive in Susa.

 So yes, Thermopylae matters, as does the Greek conception of freedom and the rule of law.
 More than Marathon, Salamis, or even Plataea, Thermopylae is the battle that people remember.
 Of course it does help that the Greeks ultimately won, validating and justifying Thermopylae, and it helps that the Spartans inflicted huge numbers of casualties prior to their own defeat.
-Furthermore, sometimes a tactical retreat really is a better option than a noble sacrifice.
-(In IDS 305, we talked today about the French Order of the Star, founded in 1351 and severely weakened the next year at the Battle of Mauron, when ninety members, sworn not to turn their backs on the enemy or retreat more than four steps, consequently lost their lives, to no useful purpose.)
+It is true that a tactical retreat is often a better option than a noble sacrifice: In IDS 305 today, we talked about the French Order of the Star, founded in 1351 and severely weakened the next year at the Battle of Mauron, when ninety members, sworn not to turn their backs on the enemy or retreat more than four steps, consequently lost their lives, to no useful purpose.